Worcester Cathedral: Bells

 The tower has a ring of twelve bells plus four semitone bells and a 4.1 tonne non-swinging bourdon.
 The current peal of 15 ringing bells were cast in 1928 by John Taylor & Co., of Loughborough, from the metal of the original ring cast in 1869.
 The bourdon bell was cast in 1869 and retuned in 1928.
 It is only used by the clock to strike the hours and sometimes tolls for special events.
 The ring is the sixth heaviest ring of twelve in the world; only the bells in the cathedrals of Liverpool, Exeter, York, and St Paul's in London, and of St Mary Redcliffe church in Bristol are heavier.
 The bells are also considered to be one of the finest toned rings ever cast, a close contender to York Minster.
 The bells hang in a wooden frame that was constructed in 1869 for the previous ring.
 Worcester Cathedral is unique in having a purpose-built teaching centre equipped with eight special training bells, linked to computers.

+The Cathedral is also famous for being the only church in the world to have a ring of ten bells in a harmonic minor key.